The Metric Nature of Matter: Introduction

 The paper is organised as follows: We begin in section 2 by introducing a metric on a configuration space of gauge connections, which we use to construct the infinite-dimensional Bott-Dirac operators in section 3.
 This construction is then doubled in section 4 where we obtain a setup that involves a ground state given by the Chern-Simons functional and a Bott-Dirac operator with a term linear in the field-strength tensor.
 In section 5 we demonstrate how the construction is related to bosonic and fermionic quantum field theory, in particular that the square of the Bott-Dirac operator gives the Hamilton operator of a Dirac-Yang-Mills theory.
 We then move on to consider local representation of the $\mathbf{HD}(M)$ and $\mathbf{QHD}(M)$ algebras in section 6.
-Finally, in section 7, we devise a solution to a certain spin dependency that arose during the construction of the Bott-Dirac operator and show that the lapse and shift fields emerge natural from it.
-We end the paper in section 8 with a discussion.
+We end the paper in section 7 with a discussion.